Department of Business and Management

 Terms Typically Offered: On Demand.

-This course is intended to provide an opportunity for continued development for student leaders through COMPASS, the professional development program sponsored by the Division of Business & Communication.
+This course is intended to provide an opportunity for continued development for student leaders through COMPASS, the professional development program sponsored by the Patty Arvielo School of Business & Management.
 Student leaders enrolled in this course will continue to gain practical leadership knowledge through serving in their various leadership positions, while being mentored and guided by the COMPASS program lead.
+A maximum of three credits may apply to graduation.

 Terms Typically Offered: Fall and Spring.